This is a guide covering reflectors in photography. Knowing how to use one can make your life a lot easier and allow you to capture better photos.

 Long story short, you should use a reflector for better lighting on your subject/object.

 How Does a Reflector Work?

-Light comes in from the corresponding light source, the reflectors reflect them onto another surface or subject, scattering the light in various directions (excluding the black colored reflector), producing a softer light.
+Light comes in from the corresponding light source, and the reflectors reflect them onto another surface or subject, scattering the light in various directions (excluding the black-colored reflector), and producing a softer light.

 Sadly, many beginner photographers copy this technique without fully knowing what it does.

 Well, placing it under eye level will simply produce fill light, and don’t forget the unnatural-looking catch light.

 The most ideal position of your reflector should be at eye level or a bit higher.